kmjones1979/ansible-playbooks/etc/ansible/playbooks/coreos-cluster/README.md

 kubernetes-master role and the kubernetes-slave role.
 It is reccomended to add the values below and encrypt the file with ansible-vault.

+Variable files examples will be placed in the following locations.
+Simply remove the .example extension, add your variable values and encrytp the files with amsible-vault.
+ - ../roles/kubernetes-master/vars/vars.yml.example
+ - ../roles/kubernetes-slave/vars/vars.yml.example

 ```
 * ../vars/vars.yml